New Orleans Saints vs. Miami Dolphins NFL Week 16 Odds, Plays and Insights for December 27, 2021

 Dolphins stats and trends

-- The Dolphins have an ATS record of 3-3 in their six games as an underdog of 3 points or more this season.
+- The Dolphins are 3-3 ATS when underdogs by 3 points or more this year.

-- Miami's games this season have gone over the point total six times in 14 opportunities (42.9%).
+- Miami's games this year have gone over the point total in 42.9% of its opportunities (six times in 14 games with a set point total).

 - The Dolphins have turned the ball over 23 times this season, four more turnovers than the Saints have forced (19).